 In fact, there are many future assessment tasks in which Board involvement is essential, from leadership interviews - where they may need to open doors or participate in meetings - to participation in public events.
 Before they commit to the time necessary to help the project, they must understand how it will work.

 Part IV: Implementation: Manage the Information Collection

-Create a timeline and assign responsibility Establish budget and timelines Define CAA staff or consultant roles Recruit partners, participants Choose and finalize data tools
+Establish budget and timelines Define CAA staff or consultant roles Participants